How to enrol - new students

-Once you’ve accepted our offer, look out for our follow-up email – this one takes you to our dedicated student enrolment portal and will walk you through the enrolment process step-by-step.
+Once you’ve accepted our offer, look out for our follow-up email about two weeks before teaching starts (check key dates above) – this one takes you to our dedicated student enrolment portal and will walk you through the enrolment process step-by-step.

 UK fee-paying students - if you are accessing a loan via the Student Loans Company, please confirm if prompted.
 If you are self-funding, please select this option when prompted.
 You can also find tuition instalment dates and how to pay on this page.

 If you are an international student paying UK fees, i.e. you do not hold a British or Irish passport, you will be required to complete a Right to Study (RTS) check.
 You will need to do this in person with the International Student Compliance team in the Student Centre, 9am-3.30pm, Monday-Friday - see key dates at the top of the page.